Feedmon/LCU-Challenge-Viewer/README.md

 > Simple tool to see the advancement of LoL challenges.

+> sortable by clicking on table header
 ![challenge-view.PNG](all-challenges-overview.png)

 ![challenge-view.PNG](challenge-view.png)

+> configurable with different challenges to be visualized
 ![champion-view.PNG](champion-view.png)

+> milestone progression is sortable by clicking on header
 ![eternals-view.PNG](eternals-view.png)

 # How to use since v1.2.0